-To speak to a lawyer about the law surrounding information and communications technology, contact us on 0333 323 5292 or fill in the enquiry form on this page and let us know a suitable time to get back to you.
+To speak to an intellectual property lawyer about the law surrounding information and communications technology, contact us on 0333 323 5292 or fill in the enquiry form on this page and let us know a suitable time to get back to you.

 What is Information and Communications Technology?

 Less an area of law than the test bed for many of its new developments, this is an industry which comes daily into contact with all the aspects of intellectual property law.
 In particular, the comparatively new area of cloud computing is one which few businesses have come adequately to grips with, either in terms of assessing their risk on an operational or compliance basis or of scoping out the potential it could offer them for new business models.

 Our team has made a particular focus on these areas and its members’ comprehensive skill set and range of experience mean that they are ideally placed to offer state of the art advice and guidance to businesses involved in these fields either as suppliers or users.

 Our specialist solicitors have over 50 years’ experience between them and can help you and your business by drafting software and development licences, assignments of copyright as required and maintenance agreements.
 We provide honest advice on the risks associated with each agreement and recommend any necessary amendments.

 We can also argue or defend infringements in the specialist intellectual property section of the High Court or Intellectual Property Enterprise Court, as well as use alternative dispute resolution procedures, such as arbitration and mediation, to manage disputes without animosity.

 The Difference Between Purchasing Hardware, Software and IT Systems